 The pass is for Anfield residents only and has been created by the Club in response to feedback from the local community.
 The pass cannot be issued to residents outside the area.

 Yes, the “Road Closure Access Pass” is an optional scheme.
-Residents who choose not to take part will still be permitted access on a matchday.
+Residents who choose not to take part will still be permitted access during match and event days.
 The purpose of the pass is to ensure where possible that there are no delays.

 Yes, access will only be permitted when it is safe to do so.
 On occasion we may ask you to wait temporarily before letting you through.
 This is to keep you safe.

-You can collect your pass from Monday 30th July, 2018 (Dates will vary) at the Anfield Ticket Office, which can be accessed from Walton Breck Road.
+You can collect your pass from the Anfield Ticket Office, located in the Kop Stand which can be accessed from Walton Breck Road.
 We’ll need you to provide us with your car registration and proof of address so we can assign a pass to your household.
 This is to ensure that passes are given to Anfield residents only.